- Open Access

 Electronic supplementary material

-Additional file 3: S. pneumoniae in the mutant respiratory systems.
+Additional file 3: Levels of S. pneumoniae in the mutant respiratory systems.
 Bacterial counts were determined in the nose (A) and lung homogenates (B) of wild type, nm1054, and bgh animals on days 1, 2, and 3 after infection with S. pneumoniae.
 Counts are not statistically different between mutant and wild type.
 (TIFF 4 MB)

 About this article